shahednasser/cross-post-notion/README.md

 - Hashnode's API does not provide the option to post an article as a draft.
 As an alternative, the `should_hide` will allow you to hide the article from Hashnode's public feed.
 It will still, however, show up on your blog.
 - Due to a limitation in Hashnode's APIs, it's not possible to map all available categories.
 So, some categories you use in Notion will not show up when you cross-post to Hashnode.

+## FAQ & Troubleshooting

+### How do I obtain the URL of the Notion document?

+To retrieve the URL of a Notion document:

+1. In the document, click on Share at the top right.
+2. Click on Copy Link at the bottom right of the pop up.

+The URL should be of the format `https://www.notion.so/{workspace}/{path}`.

+### I get the error "No matches found: URL"

+When you copy the URL from Notion, sometimes it has a query parameter at the end of it such as `?psv=4`.
+Some terminals can't read that.

+Make sure to remove any query parameters and try again.